- Swedish Railway Models

 Although based upon (and a development of) the PV444, the PV544 was introduced after the Amazon, in 1958, much to the surprise of the public!
 It was a much refined model, and despite its later arrival, it was withdrawn before the Amazon.

-- Busch (previously Praliné) produces a good quality model of the PV544 in an assortment of liveries.
+- Busch (previously Praliné) has produced a good quality model of the PV544 in an assortment of liveries.
 The older Praliné models are poorer quality, only in that they were very drab.
 Busch seem to go to greater efforts to include body trims and other details.

-- Wiking produced a good quality model of the PV544 in a few basic colours.
+- Wiking has produced a good quality model of the PV544 in a few basic colours.

 Following the development of the PV444 to the PV544, the “Duett” (from 1951) was similarly modified in 1960, and the name dropped in favour of the designation P210.
 This is effectively an estate car, also available as a van, and was Volvo’s own development on their PV445 chassis, in response to other manufacturers building estate car bodies on the commercially available chassis-cab!
 The main visible difference from 1960 is the new one-piece curved windscreen instead of the split flat screens, but technically, there were of course, many more differences.